Education Abroad Parents & Families

 - Safe Travel Guidelines

-- Insurance - All students, faculty & staff traveling on Carlson Education Abroad programs are enrolled in CISI Insurance.
+- Insurance - All students, faculty & staff traveling on Carlson Education Abroad programs are enrolled in comprehensive international medical insurance.
 More information on this policy can be found on the University of Minnesota's GPS Alliance website.

 Cancellation from an Education Abroad Program is subject to the established timelines for that program type.
 Please review the appropriate document below for the information for your student's specific program.